roidelapluie/puppet-model/BRAINSTORM.md

 You can however include a definition for a repository, but don't include it by default.
 Allow the user to choose to do so.

+## Don't use hiera functions in your modules

+People should not depend on hiera to use your module.
+And they should be free to use the hiera variables they want.

+Hiera should be used at manifest-level (or inside "meta-modules") and never in generic modules.

 ## Other stuff you should pay attention to

 * Always depend on the alias of a package, but not on the class that installs that package.